tgirke/GEN242-2021/content/en/tutorials/rmarkdown/rmarkdown.md

 rmarkdown::render("sample.Rmd", clean=TRUE, output_format="html_document")
 ```

 The following shows two options how to run the rendering from the command-line.
+To render to PDF format, use the argument setting: `output_format="pdf_document"`.

 ``` sh
 $ Rscript -e "rmarkdown::render('sample.Rmd', output_format='html_document', clean=TRUE)"